dmtrbch/blockchain-developer-bootcamp-final-project/README.md

 ## Running the project locally

 - Install MetaMask.
-- Change the network to Kovan Test Network (you might need to turn Show/Hide test networks in MetaMask to be able to change to Kovan).
+- Change the network to Kovan Test Network (you might need to turn on Show/Hide test networks in MetaMask to be able to change to Kovan).
-- Import LINK token on Kovan (Token Contract Address: 0xa36085F69e2889c224210F603D836748e7dC0088)
+- Import LINK token on Kovan Test Network (Token Contract Address: 0xa36085F69e2889c224210F603D836748e7dC0088).
 - Go to https://faucets.chain.link/kovan?_ga=2.192180079.492937002.1638112081-623395727.1637539020 and send yourself some LINK (and ETH).
 - Clone this repo.
 - Navigate to the project directory.
+- Run "npm install".
 - Create .secret file inside the main project directory and copy the mnemonic (seed phrase) from MetaMask to this file.
-- Run "npm install".
-- Run "truffle develop".
-- Inside the truffle(develop) console, run "compile".
 - Note that this application can not be tested on a local development network or Ganache, this is because of the use of Chainlink VRF Contract.
 More info here: https://docs.chain.link/docs/faq/#can-i-use-a-local-chainlink-node-with-ganache.
-- Create new ethereum project on infura.io.
-(For migration and deploying new version of the contract on Kovan testnet, not required)
-- Go to the Settings of the project in Infura.io, change the endpoint to Kovan and copy the https link.
-(For migration and deploying new version of the contract on Kovan testnet, not required)
-- Inside truffle-config.js file, paste the copied link from Infura to the infuraURL variable.
-(For migration and deploying new version of the contract on Kovan testnet, not required)
-- Inside getWeb3.js file, on line 29 change "http://127.0.0.1:8545" with the copied link from Infura.
-(For migration and deploying new version of the contract on Kovan testnet, not required)
-- Open new terminal (I am using PowerShell) & navigate to the project directory.
-(For migration and deploying new version of the contract on Kovan testnet, not required)
+- Open new terminal (CMD, PowerShell...) & navigate to the project directory.
 - Run "truffle migrate --reset --network kovan".
-(For migration and deploying new version of the contract on Kovan testnet, not required)
 - Copy the contract address for the Rouleth contract, it will be shown in the terminal.
-(For migration and deploying new version of the contract on Kovan testnet, not required)
 - Open MetaMask and send some LINK to the contract address you've just copied (this is important since the Chainlik VRF requires a service fee everytime random number is generated), we must have some LINK in our contract.
-(For migration and deploying new version of the contract on Kovan testnet, not required)
 - To add some ETH to the contract (casinoReserve), navigate to the project directory.
 - In the terminal (main project directory) run "truffle console --network kovan", from the Truffle console run "let rInstance = await Rouleth.deployed()" & lastly run "rInstance.topUpCasinoReserve({ from: accounts[0], value: '1000000000000000000' })".
 - Open new terminal navigate to the project directory & after that navigate to the "client" folder.
-- Inside the "client" folder, run "npm install" & after that run "npm install react-scripts --save".
+- From the "client" folder run "npm install" & after that run "npm install react-scripts --save".
 - From the "client" folder run "npm run start" & your application should start running on http://localhost:3000/.

 ## Additional Information for running the project locally